 Short-term Care: ER Visits

-This datapoint is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term care.
-Staying out of the emergency room is one way to measure patient well-being during rehabilitation.
+This metric measures the number of times residents are sent to the emergency room per thousand days of short-term patient care.
+Avoiding medical emergencies is one way to assess patient care during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

 In Lutheran Community Home, 73.74% Percentage of Resident